tshegol/Jenkins-Docker-Ansible/README.md

-"I Choose blueocean jenkins, You can change the details to jenkins/jenkins:lts to load the latest jenkins image managed by jenkins.
-Please also dont forget to change the image name"
+"I Choose blueocean jenkins, This image can be changed to prefered image on dockerhub eg: jenkins/jenkins:lts etc.